 There is a multitude of tips, techniques, training, resources and such to develop a healthier mindset, but here are just a few snappy tips that you can put into practice right away:

-- Change your environment: Distance yourself from, or at least limit your time with narrow-minded friends and family and spend more of your time with positive and encouraging people who aren’t afraid to think big.
+- Change your environment: Distance yourself from, or at least limit your time with unhealthy and derogatory friends & family, and spend more of your time with positive and encouraging people, who aren’t afraid to constructively challenge you or be challenged by you.
 Have good mentors.

 - Change-up your routine: Order something on the menu you haven’t ordered before, do the opposite of what you normally do on Friday night or Monday morning, go a different way to the market, do your daily routine backwards (switch morning from evening), and always be willing to stretch your comfort zone.